 This recipe only requires a few ingredients.

-Tomatoes – I like using whatever variety is on sale.
+Tomatoes - I like using whatever variety is on sale.
 You can also use a variety of tomatoes, just make sure they are fresh ripe tomatoes.

 Garlic - White sugar.

-Apple Cider Vinegar-
+Apple Cider Vinegar- use regular or generic.

-Brown Sugar –
+Brown Sugar - light or dark.

 Spices -allspice, ginger, nutmeg, salt and black pepper.